-Sidney Strickland joined The Rockefeller University as dean and vice president for educational affairs in 2000.
+Sidney Strickland is Dean of Graduate and Postgraduate Studies and Vice President for Educational Affairs for The Rockefeller University.
 A scientist, research mentor, and academic leader, he also heads the University’s Patricia and John Rosenwald Laboratory of Neurobiology and Genetics, where he and his colleagues study the molecular mechanisms of nerve cell death and regeneration, with a special focus on Alzheimer’s disease.

 Significant evidence indicates that Alzheimer’s pathology involves a vascular component, and many epidemiological studies have linked vascular diseases such as stroke and atherosclerosis with an increased risk of the disease.
 Alzheimer’s patients often have deposits of the peptide beta-amyloid in blood vessels—a condition called cerebral amyloid angiopathy, which provokes degeneration of the vessel walls and affects cerebral blood flow.
 Dr. Strickland is at the forefront of research on the role of vascular factors in Alzheimer’s disease.
 His work is elucidating how biochemical interactions between beta-amyloid and fibrin, the primary component of blood clots, may lead to the neurovascular damage seen in Alzheimer’s patients.